Table of Contents

 - Professional selling plan

 The individual selling plan account is free to create.
-This is an account type that has been specifically designed for users who are going to be selling the odd product here and there, although businesses can also use an individual selling plan to peddle their wares.
-Whether you are an individual or a business seller, if you create an Amazon seller account on the individual selling plan, then you will need to pay $0.99 for each completed transaction on the site.
-This is in addition to the referral fees Amazon charges (these vary based upon the category)
+It is a profile type that has been specifically designed for users who will be selling the odd product here and there, although businesses can also use an individual selling plan to peddle their wares.
+Whether you are an individual or a business seller, if you create an Amazon seller account on the individual selling plan, you will need to pay $0.99 for each completed transaction on the site.
+It is in addition to the referral fees AMZ charges (these vary based upon the category)

 The professional selling plan is designed for high-volume sellers.
-If you are on Amazon and register as a seller on the professional selling plan, then it will set you back $39.99 per month, However, at this price point, there will be no $0.99 charge on completed transactions.
+If you are on Amazon and register as a seller on the professional selling plan, it will set you back $39.99 per month.
+However, there will be no $0.99 charge on completed transactions at this price point.
 You will only pay the standard referral fees.
-This means that the professional selling plan is fantastic for those who are selling more than 40 items per month.
+It means that the professional selling plan is fantastic for those selling more than 40 items per month.

-Do bear in mind that if you are planning on going down the Fulfillment by Amazon route later on, then there will be additional fees that you need to pay.
+Do bear in mind that if you plan on going down the Fulfillment by Amazon route later on, there will be additional fees that you need to pay.

 FAQ for Amazon Beginners